Calibration FAQ

 - The function of this test is to verify proper operation and build user confidence, particularly in hazardous applications.

-- It is recommended to bump test when first purchased, followed by weekly tests.
-This is especially important in LIFE THREATENING and / or DANGEROUS applications to verify detector operation.
-See video explanation here.
+- It is recommended to do a bump test when first purchased, followed by weekly tests.

 - Ozone bump testing is performed with a small ozone generator.